Now tracking all 5 NYC boroughs

 572 Myrtle Ave, Clinton Hill $495,000

-General Construction High Value
+General Construction Large Project

 Full gut renovation, convert to 4-unit residential · Owner: Myrtle Development Group